FROM FLEECE TO FABRIC

 Using sustainable local fibres to create bespoke rugs and textiles

 My love of textiles started at an early age, when I learned to knit and sew from my mother and grandmother.
-After living for a number of years in Italy, I returned to the UK in 2015 to help on my parents' smallholding.
+After living for a number of years in Italy, I returned to the UK in 2015 to help on my parents' smallholding, which I inherited on the death of my parents.
 We farm a small flock of rare breed sheep, so I started to look at the wool market and its possibilities.
 I was astonished and saddened to find how little farmers were being paid for their fleece.

 Given that wool is a 100% natural, ecologically sustainable, intrinsically fire-retardant, warm, hard-wearing and beautiful fibre, I want to show that even the roughest fleece can be used to embellish and brighten the home, while at the same time giving back a decent return to farmers.